appsmithorg/appsmith-docs/website/docs/AI-assistants/overview.md

 # Overview

-Appsmith AI Assistants enable the creation of custom AI-driven assistants that integrate with your existing internal tools, databases, and APIs.
-These assistants are designed to help automate processes, improve workflows, and increase efficiency, all with minimal coding.
+Appsmith AI Assistants allow you to build custom AI-driven assistants that integrate with your internal tools, databases, and APIs.
+These assistants help automate tasks, streamline workflows, and enhance efficiency with minimal coding required.

 - **Citations:** AI responses are supported by citations derived from connected data sources.
 These citations provide verifiable references for the information used in AI-generated answers, ensuring data accuracy and transparency.